int-brain-lab/iblrig/README.md

 Several important notes:
 - There are no supported upgrade paths from previous installations
-- User account name is assumed to be `User`, please modify commands where appropriate
+- User account name is assumed to be `Username`, please modify commands where appropriate
 - The commands given below are assumed to be run on a 'clean' system
   - These instructions assume that `C:\iblrig` and `C:\iblrig_params` directories DO NOT exist; if these directories do exist, it is recommended to back them up to something like `C:\iblrig_bkup` and `C:\iblrig_params_bkup`